okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **Q: In general, how can I get familiar with the Okta product?**

 To get started, check out the [Okta Help Center](https://help.okta.com/) or [OktaInc on YouTube](https://www.youtube.com/user/OktaInc).
 App Partners are eligible for live Okta 101 sessions as well.
-Please email <developers@okta.com> if you are interested.
+Email <developers@okta.com> if you are interested.

 ## OIN Promotion Questions